 Access to the Project is via heading northeast from Kalgoorlie along the bituminised goldfields Highway.
 The Project is readily accessible by way of a network of dirt roads, station roads and historical mining tracks.

 A number of multi million ounce gold deposits are known in the district.

 The Apollo Hill Project comprises of 20 highly prospective gold exploration and prospecting licenses (approximately 1,000km² of ground), two mining leases and two water exploration leases.
 The Project’s major asset is the Apollo Hill 2018 JORC Compliant Indicated and Inferred Mineral Resource of 24.5 Mt @ 1.0g/t Au for 781,000 ounces of gold using a cut-off grade of 0.5g/t Au (maximum depth of the resource at 180m below surface).

-The Apollo Hill Tenements exhibit excellent Infrastructure and Contiguous Tenure.
+The Apollo Hill Tenements are close to excellent Infrastructure and form contiguous tenure.

 Apollo Hill Project Tenements: Topography & Infrastructure

 Potential For Rapid Growth